ministryofjustice/hmpps-prisoner-finance-sync-api/README.md

 ./gradlew addKtlintFormatGitPreCommitHook addKtlintCheckGitPreCommitHook
 ```

-will just start a docker instance of HMPPS Auth.
-The application should then be started with a `dev` active profile
-in Intellij.

 ### Building and running the docker image locally

 The `Dockerfile` relies on the application being built first.
 Steps to build the docker image: